Ben Bennett

 Allen Beverly "Ben" Bennett II (born May 5, 1962) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys, Cincinnati Bengals and Chicago Bears.
 He also was a member of the Jacksonville Bulls, Chicago Bruisers, Dallas Texans, Sacramento Surge, San Antonio Riders, Orlando Predators, San Jose SaberCats and Portland Forest Dragons.
 He was a football coach in the Arena Football League (AFL), af2, and National Arena League (NAL).
 He played college football for the Duke Blue Devils, earning third team All-American honors in 1983.

 Early life

 Bennett attended Peterson High School in Sunnyvale, California, where he was the starter at quarterback.
 He was the team captain and a highly recruited player as a senior.
 In his high school career he set 18 school records and 9 Santa Clara Valley Athletic League records.

 College career

 Freshman season

-Bennett accepted a football scholarship from Duke University under then-head coach Shirley "Red" Wilson and offensive coordinator Steve Spurrier.
+Bennett accepted a football scholarship from Duke University under head coach "Red" Wilson and young assistant Steve Spurrier, who was entering his first season as an offensive coordinator and primary play caller.

-He was voted ACC "Rookie of the Year" and twice named the ACC "Offensive Player of the Week".
-His best individual game was against Wake Forest University, setting three NCAA freshman records by completing 38 of 62 passes for 469 yards.
+Bennett played in all 11 games during Duke's 1980 season.
+His best individual game was a November contest against Wake Forest in which he set three NCAA freshman passing records by completing 38 of 62 passes for 469 yards.
 He finished the season with 174 of 330 completions for 2,050 yards, 11 touchdowns and a school record 25 interceptions.
+He was twice named ACC Offensive Player of the Week and was voted the ACC 1980 Rookie of the Year.